|Rating:||8.3 / 10|

-I have been using a Big Agnes Cooper Spur UL 2 tent for just on three years now and love just about everything about it which is why it is my first choice for two person expeditions.
-Recently I had the opportunity to try trial the recently released Big Agnes Copper Spur UL2 Platinum tent and was keen to see how it compared.
+I had been using a Big Agnes Copper Spur UL2 tent for almost three years now and loved just about everything about it which is why it is my first choice for two-person expeditions.
+At first I worried about the ‘flimsiness’ of the Big Agnes Copper Spur UL2 Platinum tent and that is wouldn’t be as robust as the straight UL2.

-This tent comes with 8 ‘J-stakes’ which are small lightweight tent pegs that work well in hard to form ground.
+This tent comes with 8 ‘J-stakes’ which are small lightweight tent pegs that work well in a range of environments.
 If you are setting up in sand, soft ground or snow then you will need to change out the pegs.
-I’m a fan of the Big Agnes J-pegs as I find them to be a robust little peg that won’t cripple you if you accidentally kick them in the middle of the night in bare feet unlike some other types of pegs.
+I’m a fan of the Big Agnes J-pegs as I find them to be a robust little peg that won’t cripple you if you accidentally kick them in bare feet in the middle of the night unlike some other types of pegs.
 If you’re expecting to be out in heavy rains and strong winds or you know that the ground will be very soft, then I recommend bringing some pegs that will cope with those conditions.
+Having said that these pegs performed very well in the high winds of Hume and Hovell.

-One of the big selling features with the Copper Spur range which continues with the release of the Platinum range, is the side door entries provide vestibules that fit the majority of packs including 70 litres sizes.
+One of the big selling features with the Copper Spur range which continues with the release of the Platinum range, is the side door entry to the vestibules that fit the majority of packs including 70 litres sizes.
 The large vestibules also mean you are less likely to disturb your partner when getting out of/into the tent in the middle of the night.
-In fact, the dimensions on the Big Agnes Copper Spur UL2 tent Platinum are identical to the standard Copper spur.
+In fact, the dimensions on the Big Agnes Copper Spur UL2 Platinum are identical to the standard Copper Spur.
 The other thing I like about the Copper Spur tents is that they cope with wet weather and the side openings minimise the incidence of dragging in mud.

 So why buy this Platinum version tent over the standard version?
 It’s the differences, combined with the price on this tent that are going to steer you one way or the other.